 How do I get fitted for a sports mouthguard?

 We can fit anyone for a mouthguard in our dental office.
 Fitting requires one visit to take dental impressions.
-A lab completes the mouthguard and it’s ready within a couple of weeks.
+A lab completes the mouthguard and is ready within a few weeks.

 Can I use a custom sports mouthguard for TMJ and Bruxism issues?

 No. A custom sports mouthguard is only meant to be worn for a few hours, long enough to protect you from contact sports injuries.
 Don’t wear them overnight or for long periods.
 Mouthguards for TMJ and Bruxism issues are different and specifically made for that purpose.
-They correct jaw alignment issues when laying down for example.
+They correct jaw alignment issues when lying down, for example.

 How often should I get a new sports mouthguard?

 We recommend getting a new mouthguard before every sports season.
-Young athletes outgrow their mouthguards every year, so they must get new ones before every sports season for complete comfort and the best protection possible.
+Young athletes outgrow their mouthguards yearly, so they must get new ones before every sports season for complete comfort and the best protection possible.
 You risk tooth damage and distractions from an ill-fitting mouthguard.

 How do I properly take care of my custom mouthguard?